Operata MCP Server

-Connect your AI assistant directly to Operata's insights and data using the Model Context Protocol.
+Connect your AI assistant directly to Operata's traces, insights, and knowledge base using the Model Context Protocol.

 Overview

-The Operata MCP Server enables you to query insights and data from Operata directly within your AI workflow using the Model Context Protocol (MCP).
-This integration allows AI assistants like Claude and ChatGPT to access your CX observability data, run queries, and retrieve knowledge base information in real-time.
+The Operata MCP Server enables you to query traces, run analytics, and retrieve knowledge from Operata directly within your AI workflow using the Model Context Protocol (MCP).
+This integration allows AI assistants like Claude, ChatGPT, and developer tools to access your CX observability data with structured, programmatic precision.

 What is Model Context Protocol?